NU6051 - Sports and exercise nutrition (2023/24)

 On successful completion of this module students will be able to:

-1. Integrate the theoretical aspects of human nutrition and metabolism with the applied nature of sports and exercise science.
+1. Integrate the theoretical aspects of nutrition with the applied nature of sports and exercise science

-4. Demonstrate an appreciation of the ethical and policy issues in sports nutrition practice including, for example, the use of dietary supplements and the diet and hydration issues of vulnerable sports people.
+4. Demonstrate an appreciation of the ethical issues around the use of dietary supplements and the diet and hydration issues of vulnerable sports people

-The module will be summatively assessed by an unseen examination of 1.5 hrs (60%) and a coursework component.
-This report is a dietary and menu plan for a sports person (40%; 1000 words).
-Criteria for assessment will include an understanding of the subject matter; evidence of ability to determine energy and nutrient requirements and to translate this into food-based dietary provision and advice; an ability to explain, describe and discuss the work; completeness and conciseness of the written report with an emphasis upon critical ability and scientific rigour.
+The module will be summatively assessed by an unseen examination of 1.5 hrs (50%) and a coursework component.
+This report is a dietary and menu plan for a sports person (50%; 1000 words).
+Criteria for assessment will include an understanding of the subject matter; an ability, both orally and written, to explain, describe and discuss the work; completeness and conciseness of written reports and essays with emphasis upon critical ability and scientific rigour.
 To pass the module an aggregate mark of at least 40% must be obtained.
-Course work will be submitted through Turnitin to allow students to understand and demonstrate the skills of good academic practice and time management.
-Feedback on course work will be provided on Weblearn in a format that promotes student understanding of the basis on which academic judgement is made.
-In both assessment elements, an appreciation of a reflective approach and professionalism in the discipline should be demonstrated.

 Component Marks Learning outcomes